starwarsfan/shadow-control/README.md

 ### Target angle
 `target_angle`
 This entity holds the calculated shutter angle.
+This entity is only available with shutter type `mode1` and `mode2`.

 ### Target angle (degrees)
 `target_angle_degrees`
 This entity holds the calculated shutter angle in degrees (°).
+This entity is only available with shutter type `mode1` and `mode2`.

 ### Current state
 `current_state` / `current_state_text`